Gabriel sent off against Southampton as Arsenal reach unwanted red card lows | Goal.com

 Since Arteta’s first Premier League game in charge (Boxing Day 2019), Arsenal have been shown seven red cards, four more than any other Premier League side during that period.

+“It is very difficult to compete in this league when you play such a long period with 10 men," Arteta said.
+“And when you are struggling for results it makes it more difficult and complicated, but I think that the boys stand up for it and they showed again a lot of character and resilience.

+“They never gave up and after 1-0 I was worried, because after this moment you can start to see players hiding.
+But they did completely the opposite."

-In addition, Gabriel's red card means Arsenal have had players sent off in successive Premier League games for the first time since August 2011, when Emmanuel Frimpong (versus Liverpool) and Carl Jenkinson (versus Manchester United) were red carded in back-to-back matches.
+Gabriel's red card also meant Arsenal have had players sent off in successive Premier League games for the first time since August 2011, when Emmanuel Frimpong (versus Liverpool) and Carl Jenkinson (versus Manchester United) were red carded in back-to-back matches.

 Granit Xhaka was shown a red card in Arsenal's previous Premier League match, a 1-0 home defeat to Burnley, for putting his hand around the neck of a Burnley player.